Maughan Library: In fiction

 The dodecagonal reading room is one of the locations consulted by Robert Langdon and Sophie Neveu in chapters 92 and 95 of the Dan Brown novel, The Da Vinci Code.
 The library was also used as a filming location for exterior shots of the Tower of London in the 2003 film, Johnny English.
 Part of the music video of the song Twilight's Chapter Seven from the album Still Fantasy by Taiwanese musician Jay Chou was filmed at the Maughan.
 The use of the round reading room as a filming location for Dumbledore's Office in the Harry Potter films has been the source of considerable talk and rumour, however, a feature in an edition of the King's Library Newsletter confirms that this is in fact a myth, though the library receives several requests to film each month.
 The exterior of the building appears in the 2020 film Enola Holmes.

-Residence
+Vice-chancellor's residence

-The top floor of the Chancery Lane wing of the library building is used as a residence for the Principal of King's College London during their term.
+The top floor of the Chancery Lane wing of the library building contains a 1800 sqft flat used as the residence of the vice-chancellor of King's College London during their term of office.